 Building over or adjacent to pipelines

 Building close to or over pipelines is generally discouraged as this practice severely limits Council’s ability to either maintain or duplicate the pipeline if required in the future.
+Note that Rotorua Lakes Council does not permit building over pipelines.

 General

-Council does not permit building over or within the specified distances of the following infrastructure (refer: Wastewater drawing: Building over and adjacent to public wastewater or stormwater pipelines.
+Council does not permit building over or within the specified distances of the following infrastructure (refe

+Building Over and Adjacent to Public Wastewater or Stormwater Pipelines

 Connections 2 metres.

-Manholes 2 metres.
+Manholes 2 metres (for DN1050, and a specific design for larger ones)

 The pipe must be located on site so this assessment can be made.